 The Dean of the College office wants every Brown undergraduate to have at least one undergraduate research experience.
-Applications for a second summer UTRA will be reviewed with this goal in mind.
-Often students with strong applications who have had a previous UTRA are waitlisted, and they are often funded from the waitlist.
+Application for a second summer UTRA will be reviewed with this goal in mind.
+Often, students with strong applications whose research interests have grown in new directions working with the same faculty or have developed new faculty collaboration since receiving a first UTRA will be wait-listed, and may be funded.
 Students who have had a semester UTRA are not disadvantaged when being considered for a summer UTRA.
 Students may only apply for one UTRA project at a given time.

 What if I receive another summer fellowship?

 Students who are awarded an UTRA and also receive another fellowship from the University (e.g., Royce or Mellon Mays) or from another source will be asked to choose one.

 On-campus housing is NOT provided to summer UTRA recipients.
 Students generally sublet apartments in the Providence area for the summer, or live in summer housing offered by Residential Life.

 Can I take a summer class while conducting an UTRA?

 Summer UTRAs constitute a full-time job.
 Students are strongly discouraged from taking summer courses during the weeks they expect to be working on their research.
 Students should contact Dean Adetunji with questions or concerns.